toniprada/financial-twitter-sentiment-analyzer/README.md

-financial-twitter-tracker
+financial-twitter-sentiment-analyzer
 ==========

-Financial-twitter-tracker it's a sentiment analysis library for tweets with a financial context.
+Financial-twitter-sentiment-analyzer it's a sentiment analysis library for tweets with a financial context.
 It's currently under development.

 ## Thanks to